WORKING FOR MORE TRANSPARENT, OPEN AND ACCOUNTABLE TECHNOLOGY

 Equipping researchers, civil society organisations and the general public to better understand and take action on AI and related technology harms and violations.

-AIAAIC is cited in testimony to US Commission on Civil Rights briefing on government use of facial recognition
+AIAAIC cited in testimony to US Commission on Civil Rights briefing on government use of facial recognition

 Bengio Y. et al. International AI Safety Report (pdf)